Tylogix - iSeries SQL Tips and Techniques

 WHERE MAIN.KEY_ID=UPDT.KEY_ID)

-test the number of rows to be affected by this delete would be to replace the
+good way to test the number of rows to be affected by this

-first line with
+delete would be to replace the first line with

 SELECT